 🥗 Side dishes

 And if I'm having it in a pita, I'll have a simple side salad with it or nothing at all.
 When you eat this souvlaki as a wrap, it's really a full meal!
-So if you're looking for a FAST, delicious and versatile Greek Chicken Souvlaki, you will love this one!
+So if you're looking for FAST, delicious and versatile Greek Chicken Souvlaki Wraps, skip the fast food restaurant because you will love this one!

 - fresh lemon wedges